 Studios are wrapping their heads around how to re-use virtual assets for future productions.

 Worldbuilding allows for a multitude of locations that can be re-textured and re-purposed for different productions.
 As asset libraries grow, studios and creators can choose to further monetize their assets by selling them on Unreal Marketplace.

 Art departments now have to consider lighting in virtual production pipelines.
 Directors of Photography (DPs) are brought in to work with virtual crews for pre-lights, choosing frames and sequences.
-Then a tech-visit is done on the assets so they know what the DP wants and what it’s going to look like on the shoot day.
+Then a tech visit is done on the assets so they know what the DP wants and what it’s going to look like on the shoot day.

-Case study: The Mandalorian
+Case study: How virtual production was used in The Mandalorian

-In 1999 George Lucas was the first mainstream director to use high definition digital cameras for Star Wars: Episode 1 The Phantom Menace.
+In 1999 George Lucas was the first mainstream director to use high-definition digital cameras for Star Wars: Episode 1 The Phantom Menace.
 Since then, they have become the industry norm.
 The Star Wars franchise continues its legacy of VFX innovation with Industrial Light and Magic’s use of the Volume stage to produce high-end effects that enhance dynamic storytelling within a familiar universe that has been a part of popular culture for over 40 years.

 In the making of The Mandalorian, immersive LED stages were used to create virtual three-dimensional environments that allowed director Jon Favreau to collaboratively create effects in-camera rather than in post-production.
 VFX artists were brought into the stage to collaborate with Favreau, the DOP, art departments, etc on the shoot.

 Virtual backgrounds, physical set pieces and actors were blended seamlessly together to produce final pixels in real time.